KWellesly/ML4Anime/index.md

 ||Euclidean|yes|1.105|0.35|0.884|0.200|
 ||Euclidean|no|0.904|0.150|1.366|0.600|

+From the above one-hot comparison, we can see that Cosine normalized performs better given more input variability.
+This can be tied back to our Example 2 results; the translated text encoded values were concentrated around specific words (specifically "recap" and "episode") and the resulting anime recommendations were skewed toward animes with similar text synopses, rather than even coverage of all one-hot and quantitative features.
+In contrast, when there is more input variability, there is less chance to bias the Cosine normalized output to a specific encoded feature.
+For a similar set of inputs, we can see that Euclidean un-normalized performs slightly better than the other tests.
+However, we cannot definitively say whether this is due to randomness or not.
+Additionally, we can identify that for both similar anime sets and different anime sets Cosine un-normalized performed the worst for one-hot encoded features.

+ **Overall Analysis**

 From our results, we can see for our dataset that on average, Euclidean un-normalized KNN preformed the weakest (highest average output distance).
 This is likely due to the range of values we have in our dataset.
 We processed our categorical data into one-hot encoding, as well as retained quantitative values.
 In comparison, the range and variation of the quantitative values are very high.
 For example, quatitative feature scored_by has a range from 8 to 1107955, mean of 51396.6469352014, and a standard deviation of 96648.63221428858.
 Without normalization, using Euclidean distance, which accounts for weight of vectors, as well as the angle between them, will be skewed toward higher values, such as scored_by.
 In contrast, Cosine un-normalized KNN did a better job for considering quantiative data features.

 However, to properly take in our NLP one-hot encoded synopsis data, we should use normalized KNN for better results.
 This accuracy is improved when a set input anime have closely overlapping or related words.
-For instance, from our EXAMPLE 3 Cosine normalized KNN test, the input anime synopses shared words like "human", "hero", "villain", "criminal", "fight", and "school".
+For instance, from our Example 3 Cosine normalized KNN test, the input anime synopses shared words like "human", "hero", "villain", "criminal", "fight", and "school".
 In comparison, the corresponding anime recommendations featured words also featured related words, such as "human", "killer", "hero", "school", "criminal", "vigilante".
 However, this also has its own downfalls, as quantitative values and one-hot encodes data are normalized to even their weights, more recommendations become heavily dependent on one-hot data.
 For example, in EXAMPLE 2, specifically the Cosine normalized KNN test, the input anime series (Attack on Titan) had many unrelated but repeating words, such as "recap", "rewrite", "episode", "humanity" and especially contained the phrase "recap of episodes".
 Likewise, the synopses of the output animes contained this phrase "recap of episode" or a similar variant, but the recommendations were more dependent on this particular synopsis wording, rather than other features.

+In contrast, Cosine un-normalized consistently performed the worst for one-hot encoded features.

-Additionally, we found that for very different input animes, like in our EXAMPLE 4 test, the KNN recommendations would have higher variance on average, with normalized KNN results having higher variance than un-normalized KNN.
+Additionally, we found that for very different input animes, like in our Example 4 test, the KNN recommendations would have higher variance on average, with normalized KNN results having higher variance than un-normalized KNN.

 ## Conclusion